TanjodhHayer/Predicting-Diabetes/README.md

 The hyperparameter tuning of the Random Forest model resulted in a significantly improved model with optimized parameters.
 This tuned model outperformed the default Random Forest model, which also showed good performance but with slightly lower F1 and AUC-ROC scores compared to the tuned version.

 The Random Forest (Tuned) model delivered the best overall performance, excelling across all metrics, including F1-score and AUC-ROC.
 The hyperparameter tuning process notably enhanced its performance.
-In contrast, KNN and SVM performed less effectively, with SVM showing a marginally better AUC-ROC than KNN but still falling behind the Random Forest models in terms of other key performance metrics.
+However, KNN and SVM performed less effectively, with SVM showing a much better AUC-ROC than KNN but still not as good as Random Forest models in terms of other key performance metrics.

-Training and Evaluating Random Forest (Tuned)...
+Looking at the results with feature selection, we get:

 Random Forest (Tuned) Cross-Validation F1 Score (5-fold): Mean = 0.
 6757
 Random Forest (Tuned) Accuracy: 0.6793
 Random Forest (Tuned) Precision: 0.6728